Zhortein/auditable-bundle/README.md

 ];
 ```

-### Doctrine mapping
+### Doctrine mapping & migrations

-The bundle ships a Doctrine entity (`History`).
-Its mapping is registered automatically by a compiler pass, so you **don’t need** to declare a `doctrine.orm.mappings` entry manually.
+The bundle ships a Doctrine entity (`AuditEntry`).
+Its mapping is registered automatically by a compiler pass, so you **don't need** to declare a `doctrine.orm.mappings` entry manually.

-Run your migrations after installation:
+**Generate and run migrations** after installation:

 ```bash
 php bin/console doctrine:migrations:diff
 php bin/console doctrine:migrations:migrate
 ```

+This creates the `audit_entry` table with the necessary schema for storing audit trail entries.

 ## Quick start